preactjs/preact-www/content/en/guide/v10/api-reference.md

 ## hydrate()

 If you've already pre-rendered or server-side-rendered your application to HTML, Preact can bypass most rendering work when loading in the browser.
 This can be enabled by switching from `render()` to `hydrate()`, which skips most diffing while still attaching event listeners and setting up your component tree.
-This only when used in conjunction with [pre-rendering](/cli/pre-rendering) or [Server-Side Rendering](/guide/v10/server-side-rendering).
+This works only when used in conjunction with [pre-rendering](/cli/pre-rendering) or [Server-Side Rendering](/guide/v10/server-side-rendering).

 ```jsx
 import { hydrate } from 'preact';